 Lavender essential oil is commonly used in cold process, usually in blends with other essential oils.
 In this soap recipe, it’s the main scent, grounded with benzoin and cedarwood essential oils.

-Layered Lavender Soap
+Lavender Soap Recipe With Layers

 This recipe uses a mix of olive oil, coconut oil, palm oil (RSPO) and sunflower oil.
 The choice of oils allows for a well balanced and complete soap: hard, long-lasting, foamy, creamy, conditioning.
 It also allows to make layers and a shaped top, as the soap batter easily reaches trace.

 If you are new to soap making, you can simply add the colorant after trace and pour the soap in individual molds, without trying for the layers.
 If you wish to use a fragrance with this soap batter, be warned that it accelerates trace -highway speed!
 In that case, add your fragrance as the very last ingredient, and pour your soap batter fast into a loaf mold (forget time for individual molds).

 A Simple Technique To Make Layers

 If you already have some experience, you can try this simple layer technique, that avoids the usage of several pitchers and a lot of malabarism mixing and handling with a lot of soap batters at same time:

 - Using a loaf mold soap (1 kg or 2 lb), one third of soap batter is poured from a pitcher with after trace ingredients already added, excepting the violet mica (mixed in oil).
 The botton of the soap will then be of a creamy whitish color.